 Before cleaning a WordPress database or an optimizing database, you should backup the database first.

 The plugin BackupBuddy is the best for backing up a database.
 This plugin has a built-in scheduler to automatically backup your WordPress Database at scheduled intervals like every day, week, or month.
+You can read another guide on BackupBuddy vs Duplicator.

 You can also use it to export an SQL file and run a batch query on all of the tables if you need to repair them manually.